JemHadar/MalDocAnalysisContainer/README.md

 # MalDocAnalysisContainer
  Shell script and Dockerfile that will instantiate a docker container for malicous document analysis.
 Once analysis completed, exiting will destroy the container.
 This allows one to analyze malicious documents in newly instantiated containers.

+ Current tools installed:

+ -Didier Stevens' PDFid, PDF-Parser, oledump.
+ -OLEtools (olevba, rtfobj, pcodedmp, oleid, xlmdeobfuscator) -Detect it Easy (diec)

+ Additional tools will be added to the script or you can modify the Dockerfile to add any additional tools as per needed.

  To instantiate the container, execute the shell script and provide a file for analysis as the argument: